ELDAELRA/trsproc/README.md

 * `-f` or `--folder` followed by a path allows to target the specified directory instead of the current one.

-* `-jkz` must be specified if the language to be processed in the input TRS does not use ASCII/Latin based characters.
+* `-jkz` or `--japkorzh` must be specified if the language to be processed in the input TRS does not use ASCII/Latin based characters.

-* `-plh` must be specified if the processing of the `-txt` flag must only produce txt files.
+* `-plh` or `--placeholder` must be specified if the processing of the `txt` flag must only produce txt files.

-* `-punct` may be used in order to clear all punctuation from in the resulting txt files.
+* `-punct` or `--punctuation` may be used in order to clear all punctuation from in the resulting txt files.
 The punctiation list is available at `parser.replacingPunctuations(sentence)`.

-* `-s` or `--section` followed by the alternative target section name if the processing of the `-rpt` or `-tmp` flag must target a section other than the default one, i.e. "report".
+* `-s` or `--section` followed by the alternative target section name if the processing of the `rpt` or `tmp` flag must target a section other than the default one, i.e. "report".

-* `-t` or `--tag` followed by the alternative language to be added during the processing of the `-lang` flag.
+* `-t` or `--tag` followed by the alternative language to be added during the processing of the `lang` flag.

 ### FLAGS

 In case of incorrect flag the list of possible ones and their function will be printed in the console.
 The same list will also appear if no flag is provided.

-* `-cne` deletes the Named Entity annotations if any are present in the input TRS.
+* `cne` deletes the Named Entity annotations if any are present in the input TRS.

-* `-crt` applies specific corrections according to the function chosen from the prompted list.
+* `crt` applies specific corrections according to the function chosen from the prompted list.
   * `turnDifferenceTRS` search for differences in segmentation for the input TRS and its twin placed in a subfolder named "twin";
   * `trsEmptySpaceBeforeNE` adds an empty space before each NE annotation and save the new TRS in a separate subfolder;
-  * `correctionLà` corrects sentences ending with là in la.
-This needs the execution of `-txt` flag beforehand;
+  * `correctionLà` corrects sentences ending with là in la in the input txt.
+This needs the execution of `txt` flag beforehand;
   * `correctionMaj` corrects misplaced capiral letters.

-* `-ne` extracts the Named Entity annotations if any are present in the input TRS and put them in a tabular file.
+* `ne` extracts the Named Entity annotations if any are present in the input TRS and put them in a tabular file.

-* `-lang` adds a language tag to each transcription segment not having one in the input TRS.
+* `lang` adds a language tag to each transcription segment not having one in the input TRS.
 It also modifies the actual language tags using the provided language dictionary in JSON format named "lang-tag.json" in the same input folder.

-* `-pne` pre-annotates the input TRS using the table created in the `-ne` flag as a custom annotation dictionnary.
+* `pne` pre-annotates the input TRS using the table created in the `ne` flag as a custom annotation dictionnary.

-* `-prt` print the parsed TRS contents directly in the console.
+* `prt` print the parsed TRS contents directly in the console.

-* `-rpt` performs the operations of the `-tmp` and `-vsi` flags in order to obtain the basic elements for data validation.
+* `rpt` performs the operations of the `tmp` and `vsi` flags in order to obtain the basic elements for data validation.
 An additional report is produced with pause segments longer than 0.5s and speech segments shorter than 10s.

-* `-rs` calculates the minimum sample needed for the validation of the input TRS transcription and the extracts random segments (audio and text, the latter in a tabular file) according to a given quantity.
+* `rs` calculates the minimum sample needed for the validation of the input TRS transcription and the extracts random segments (audio and text, the latter in a tabular file) according to a given quantity.

-* `-rsne` calculates the minimum sample needed for the validation of Named Entities of the input TRS and extracts them (audio segments and text, the latter in a tabular file) randomly by a given amount.
+* `rsne` calculates the minimum sample needed for the validation of Named Entities of the input TRS and extracts them (audio segments and text, the latter in a tabular file) randomly by a given amount.

-* `-tg` converts TRS files to TextGrid files.
+* `tg` converts TRS files to TextGrid files.

-* `-tgrs` converts TextGrid files to TRS files.
+* `tgrs` converts TextGrid files to TRS files.

-* `-tmp` creates TRS-temporary files in a directory named "tmp".
+* `tmp` creates TRS-temporary files in a directory named "tmp".
 By default, these files contain only the "report" section(s) of the original TRS.

-* `-trs` rewrites a TRS file using the input txt file and a TRS-placeholder placed in a subfolder of the parent input folder.
+* `trs` rewrites a TRS file using the input txt file and a TRS-placeholder placed in a subfolder of the parent input folder.
 The rewritten TRS will have the content of the txt and the structure of the TRS-placeholder.

-* `-tsv` produces a tabular file from with the structures and contents of the TRS files.
+* `tsv` produces a tabular file from with the structures and contents of the TRS files.

-* `-txt` creates txt and TRS-placeholder files.
+* `txt` creates txt and TRS-placeholder files.
 The first only containing the transcription of the original TRS, the latter having its XML structure.

-* `-vad` converts TextGrid files resulting from the use of a voice activity detection algorithm (VAD) into TRS files.
+* `vad` converts TextGrid files resulting from the use of a voice activity detection algorithm (VAD) into TRS files.

-* `-vsi-lang` produces a tabular file containing basic information abouth the language tags present in the input TRS.
+* `vsi-lang` produces a tabular file containing basic information abouth the language tags present in the input TRS.

-* `-vsi` produces a tabular file containing basic lexical information and statistics concerning the input TRS.
+* `vsi` produces a tabular file containing basic lexical information and statistics concerning the input TRS.

 ## IMPORTING AS A MODULE